BSV2003/IIITH-AIML/README.md

 # IIITH-AIML
-My Project and Lab submissions of "Student Training for Research Internship on AI/ML at IIIT Hyderabad"
+My Project and Lab submissions of "Student Training for Research Internship on AI/ML" program at IIIT Hyderabad